ajay10000/TP-Link-HS110/README.md

 If any other command is used, the switch will respond directly and show the result following the command.

 This version also supports text logging.

+Please note: I'm not a Python programmer, so if you find anything that isn't OK, please let me know.
+Thanks!